| Home | Mission | Events | Membership | History |

 A wide variety of axe head shapes were used in the Viking age.
 The sketch to the right shows three different 11th century axe heads, while the photo to the left shows three earlier axe heads.

-In the early part of the Viking era, the cutting edge was generally 7 to 15cm (3-6in) long, while later, axes became much larger.
 The cutting edge of the largest of the axe heads shown to the right is 22cm (9in) long.
 The edge of this axe is made of hardened steel welded to the iron head.
 The join line is clearly visible in the sketch and in the historical axe head.
 The steel permitted the axe to hold a better edge than iron would have allowed.

 sketch of 11th century axe heads